 Suicide prevention research is crucial in reducing suicide deaths, and their impact.
 There a range of research centres conducting suicide prevention research in Australia.

 The Melbourne School of Population and Global Health was established in 2001 as Australia's first School of Population Health, a landmark in the development of inter-collegiate study and research.

 The Melbourne School of Population and Global Health is divided into seven centres which includes the Centre for Mental Health led by Professor Jane Pirkis.
 The Centre for Mental Health aims to improve mental health and mitigate the impact of mental illness at a population level.
 It does this through high quality, collaborative, interdisciplinary research, academic teaching, professional and community education, and mental health system development.
-The Centre contributes to evidence-informed mental health policy and practice in Australia and internationally through the work of its four units:
+The Centre contributes to evidence-informed mental health policy and practice in Australia and internationally.

 The Australian Institute for Suicide Research and Prevention (AISRAP) was appointed as the National Centre of Excellence in 2008.
 Funded by the Commonwealth Department of Health, the aim of the National Centre of Excellence is to provide advice around evidence-based best practices and evaluation in suicide prevention, to support Australian Commonwealth Departments, non-government agencies, academics and community groups in their respective initiatives in the field of suicide prevention.